dfeen87/the-peoples-coin-project/README.md

 - Migration scripts and tests that make iterative development and schema evolution easier to manage.
 - Optional integrations (Redis, Kubernetes) that degrade gracefully, allowing development without a full production stack.

+## Benefits of Cloning This Repository

+Cloning this repository gives you a practical, inspectable backend foundation that you can run and adapt quickly:

+- Full access to a modular Flask + SQLAlchemy architecture you can reuse for governance, reputation, or civic platforms.
+- A ready-to-evolve data model covering accounts, wallets, goodwill actions, proposals, votes, and audit logs.
+- Built-in observability and adaptive system-controller logic to experiment with workload-aware backend behavior.
+- Container and infrastructure manifests (Docker, Docker Compose, Kubernetes) to test locally and transition to cloud deployments.
+- Migration scripts and tests that make iterative development and schema evolution easier to manage.
+- Optional integrations (Redis, Kubernetes) that degrade gracefully, allowing development without a full production stack.

+## Supporting the Project

+This project is MIT-licensed because I want people to learn from it, build with it, and carry it forward.

+At the same time, this code reflects a lot of personal effort and care.
+If you find it useful, please consider supporting the work in one or more of these ways:

+- Star and share the repository so more builders can discover it.
+- Keep attribution in place and reference this project in derivative work.
+- Open issues, suggest improvements, or contribute pull requests.
+- Reach out if you want to collaborate, sponsor maintenance, or fund roadmap work.

 ## Getting Started

 1. Clone the repository